mlabs-haskell/ytxp-lib/ytxp-plutarch/examples/script-manager/doc/README.md

 # Script manager

-This script manager serves as a simple example illustrating a solution to the chicken-and-egg problem.
+This is a script manager example.

 ## Components